dindinet/magistelam/index-opti.md

 <div class="w3-row">
    <div class="w3-col w3-right l9">
     <h2>Email Marketing</h2>
-    <h3>You must collect the email address of as many website visitors as possible.
-It is much more cost effective to contact subuscribers than pay again to get them to your website</h3>
+    <h3>It is much more cost effective to contact subscribers than pay again to get them to your website.
+Collect the email address of as many website visitors as possible and contact them regularly. </h3>
   </div>
 </div>
 <!-- <div class="w3-row w3-red w3-colored-background">